 We gotta eat, but many seemed to prioritize breaks over focusing on a meal.
 One woman, a healthcare policy professional who works at an agency, shared that she does not advise her team to take an hour each day but rather just when they really need that mental and physical break, because in her line of work that time will need to be made up one way or another (read: an earlier start or a later finish).

+Are lunch hours paid?
+That depends on the nature of your job.
 It’s not just vendors and service agencies that bill time that think about their lunches and breaks differently; this rings true for government employees as well.
-State and federal employees who bill time need to think see their breaks differently.
+State and federal employees who bill time need to see their breaks differently.
 But despite that 60-minute window not being a paid window, the time away is still valued and seen as the employee’s right to take.
 A long-time government employee shared that she doesn’t think people should be held to strict rules so long as they get their work done on time and well.

-But there are two sides to every coin and if you work at a small, service oriented firm the rules and views may be a little different.
+But there are two sides to every coin and if you work at a small, service-oriented firm the rules and views may be a little different.
+How long is a normal lunch break, for example?
+Does lunch count as work hours?
 I spoke with a long-time medical professional that has a 60-minute lunch break baked into her work agreement.
 For her, not taking that time would be “lost income.”
 This rings true for employees who work in areas like retail or who clock in and out.
-For them this could be as wasteful as unused PTO days (another nationwide epidemic).
+For them, this could be as wasteful as unused PTO days (another nationwide epidemic).

-At the end of the day it’s about striking the right balance.
+At the end of the day, it’s about striking the right balance.
 If you take a sit down lunch with a friend or colleague on a Monday, aim to not repeat the next day.
-Likewise, it can be smart to weave a long lunch into your schedule appropriately: like if you have a day stacked with meetings and deadlines, or a morning doctor’s appointment, that’s probably not the best day to step away for an hour or more.
-But if you’re hourly or have lunched worked into your contract by all means take the breaks that are your right.
+Likewise, it can be smart to weave a long lunch into your schedule appropriately: like if you have a day stacked with meetings and deadlines or a morning doctor’s appointment, that’s probably not the best day to step away for an hour or more.
+But if you’re hourly or have lunch worked into your contract, by all means, take the breaks that are your right.

 White shared a story that perhaps sums it up best, “Meals are an important part of daily, and cultural life.
 When I was in Spain, one day I went to a big siesta lunch with my mom’s cousin who owns his own school and manages about 10 people.
 That lunch was one of the best I’ve ever had.
 It was a good time for friendship, conversation, and food.
 And it stuck with me.
 I’m not proposing we all do that every day, but I think a lunch break can be good for the soul, especially with coworkers.”